 I think that they make FABULOUS Christmas Gifts too!

-Check out the rest of these fantastic Poppy DIYs for Remembrance Day (grouped by age!)
+If you enjoyed this poppy craft and are looking for some Remembrance Sunday Activity ideas, check out the rest of these fantastic Poppy DIYs for Remembrance Day (grouped by age!)